dmuellerstl/Node-API-Express-JWT-Seriate/README.md

 # Setup
 * Clone the repository
-* Navigate to the repository and run npm init
+* Navigate to the repository and run npm install
 * Use the nodeapi.sql create script to create the SQL database

 # API Usage